How to Download Files Safely from the Internet

 You should still be cautious because this doesn’t always mean a file is safe.
 A large number of file downloads could still mean that the people who already downloaded it received some kind of malware.

-In the end, a large number of downloads simply means that other people trusted the files, not that you should deem them trustworthy.
+In the end, many downloads simply mean that other people trusted the files, not that you should deem them trustworthy.
 Use your best judgment, as well as our other tips to help.

-There are download forums online that will post user reviews to let you know about their experience with a download.
-You can search online for these reviews to see what other users have reported.
+There are download forums online that post user reviews about their experience with a download.
+You can search for these reviews to see what other users have reported.

 You can also look at the number of stars a download is rated to see how much users liked it, but what you mainly want to look for are comments about any malware or virus issues.
 Reviewers often freely let you know if they had any trouble with a download.